sagemathinc/cocalc/notes/final_push.md

     \[
        \{ foo \}
     \]
-- [ ] (0:30?)
-BUG: terminal path is not set correctly based on file path
 - [ ] (0:30?) make it so settings autosave; get rid of confusing "save"/cancel buttons, since they only do certain things...
 - [ ] (1:00?) snap: optimization idea -- can index projects in parallel
 - [ ] (1:00?) ui: if ping time hasn't been updated in a certain amount of time, replace by "..." (?)